Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 What was Apalachee transportation like in the days before cars?
 Did they paddle canoes?

 Yes--the Apalachee Indians made dugout canoes from hollowed-out cypress logs.
-Over land, the Apalachees used dogs as pack animals.

 (There were no horses in North America until colonists brought them over from Europe.)